• Skip to main content

 About Spice Bazaar

-Istanbul Spice Bazaar opening hours are between 09:00 in the morning and 7:00 in the evening as of 2023.
-The Bazaar is open every day of the week.
-Thus, it is a good alternative to the Grand Bazaar, which is closed on Sundays.
+Istanbul’s Spice Bazaar is open daily between 09:00 and 19:00 in 2025.
+Since it operates every day of the week, it is often preferred by visitors as a reliable alternative to the Grand Bazaar, which is closed on Sundays.

-Please also note that Spice Bazaar is closed on religious holidays.
-For this reason, if your visit coincides with the Eid al-Fitr (Ramadan Feast) or Eid al-Adha (Sacrifice Feast) periods, you may not be able to visit the inside of the bazaar.
+Please note that the Spice Bazaar is closed during religious holidays.
+If your trip coincides with Eid al-Fitr (Ramadan Feast) or Eid al-Adha (Sacrifice Feast), you will not be able to enter the interior of the bazaar during these periods.

 Also Known As Egyptian Bazaar